annakirkpatrick/git-resources/git_tutorial.md

 Github should now present you with a page where you can create your repository.
 The first two fields ask you to give your repository name and description.
-For name, type 'hello-git'.
+For name, type `hello-git`.
 The description field is optional and appears only on github.
-It is generally good practice to fill out the description, so I'm going to say 'test repository for learning git'.
+It is generally good practice to fill out the description, so I'm going to say `test repository for learning git`.

 Next you are asked to pick whether your repository should be public or private.
 Public repositories are viewable by everyone who has an account on github.gatech.edu.